basantrawat/FlaskApp-Video-Transcoder/README.md

-# Flask App - Using PyPDF2
+# Flask App - Video Transcoder

-PyPDF2 is a PDF library which can be used to split, merge, crop, and transform a PDF file.
-It can also be used to add custom data, viewing options, and passwords to PDF files.
-PyPDF2 python library can also be used to retrieve text and metadata from PDFs.
+This Flask App is more than just a Video Transcoder.
+It can be used to convert video from nearly any format to any other, resize video dimensions, cut a clip out of any video, merge videos, and mirror the original video in x or y direction.
+All these operations can be performed in bulk by selecting multiple video files.

-## How to Run the App
+# How to Run this App

-`>>python app.py`
+## To Install all Requirements
+Move to app directory, and then perform :

+`pip install -r requirements.txt`

+Come back to base directory which is `videoEditing` and run the command :

+`flask run`

 This will run this Flask App on server at `http://127.0.0.1:5000/`